 Dear Parents and Students,

 Thanks to all parents and students of rising freshmen and new students who made it to our Summer Orientation meeting.
-Because this meeting was about what your child will be doing next year as well as about summer opportunities, I am including the power point presentation given for the meeting for those of you who could not make it.
-We will have a reprise next fall once school starts by program level.
+If you missed it, we will have a reprise next fall once school starts by program level.

 Because IB is a program that is always seeking ways to further student learning of the highest quality, aspects of the program are under continual revision.
-This year, we have revised our concept of “summer work.”
+We have revised our concept of “summer work.”
 In essence, there will be no “summer work” in the traditional sense of a project or assignment that receives a grade in a class.

 Instead, summer activities will be programmatic rather than academic or content-driven.

-- Rising seniors will work on the Extended Essay and prepare college applications.
+- Rising seniors will work on the Extended Essay and prepare college application essays.
 Requirements for the partial and complete drafts are here: Getting Started Writing the Extended Essay and Structuring and Formatting your Extended Essay.
 A partial draft with the first two sections completed was turned in prior to school’s close.
-A COMPLETE DRAFT OF THE EE IS DUE IN TOK (to Turnitin.com) AND TO SUPERVISORS (either in hard copy or electronically), and to BIDDLE via SCHOOLOGY ON MONDAY, SEPTEMBER 11.
+A COMPLETE DRAFT OF THE EE IS DUE IN TOK (to Turnitin.com), TO SUPERVISORS (either in hard copy or electronically), and to BIDDLE via SCHOOLOGY ON MONDAY, SEPTEMBER 16.
 The complete guide has been sent to students via ManageBac.
-They may also work on their CAS project, a group activity which each Diploma Candidate must organize with others to show organization and leadership, in addition to their 10 yearly activities.
-Students who were identified as not having completed their CAS requirements for junior year must also get caught up by September 14 in order to avoid loss of diploma candidate status.
+They may also work on their CAS project, a group activity which each Diploma Candidate must organize with others to show organization and leadership, in addition to their yearly activities.
+Students who were identified as not having completed their CAS requirements for junior year must also get caught up by September 16 in order to avoid loss of diploma candidate status.

 - For juniors or seniors who will not be taking DP English 11 or 12, you are responsible for the HHS summer reading assignment: Summer Reading 2019 High School Final

 Because we always encourage students to read — for pleasure as well as enlightenment — please feel free to peruse the lists below of suggested books to read before college.